SoftUni-Internal/interactive-content/EN/04-Polymorphism/01-Polymorphism.md

 Lets take a look now at the different examples:

-First, lets declare our Map:
+1. First, lets declare our Map

 ```java
  Map<Object, Object> map = new HashMap();
 ```

-Then, lets create a `boolean` type to evaluate our result:
+2. Then, lets create a `boolean` type to evaluate our result

 ```java
 boolean result = map instanceof Object;
 ```

-Finally we can print the result:
+3. Finally we can print the result

 ```java
 System.out.println("Map is instance of Object: " + result);